European rabbit: Predators

+The Iberian lynx is a specialist predator of the European rabbit.

 The European rabbit is prey to many different predatory species.
 Foxes, dingoes, wolves, lynxes, wolverines, and dogs kill both adult and young rabbits by stalking and surprising them in the open, but relatively few rabbits are caught this way, as they can quickly rush back to cover with a burst of speed.
-Further, evidence from a study in Spain suggests they may avoid areas where the recent scat of predators which have eaten rabbit is detected.
-Both foxes and badgers dig out kittens from shallow burrows, with the latter predators being too slow to catch adult rabbits.
+Both foxes and badgers will dig out kittens from shallow burrows; badgers are too slow to catch adult rabbits.
 Both wild and domestic cats can stalk and leap upon rabbits, particularly young specimens leaving their burrows for the first time.
 Wildcats take rabbits according to availability; in eastern Scotland, where rabbits are abundant, they can make up over 90% of the wildcats' diet.
 Most domestic cats are incapable of killing healthy, full-grown adults, but will take weak and diseased ones.
-Does can be fiercely protective of their kits, having been observed to chase away large cats and mustelids, including ferrets, stoats, and weasels.
+Does can be fiercely protective of their kittens, having been observed to chase away large cats and mustelids, including ferrets, stoats, and weasels.
 However, rabbits typically run from mustelids, and may fear them innately.
 Cases are known of rabbits becoming paralysed with fear and dying when pursued by stoats or weasels, even when rescued unharmed.

-In efforts to escape predators, the European rabbit will make use of its tail's white underside while fleeing to send signals to predators and other rabbits through tail flagging, a pursuit-deterrence signal.
-Right before fleeing, the display of a white tail warns a rabbit's relatives of potential danger, and during escape, the display of the tail can serve both to indicate the rabbit's ability to escape through honest signaling and to potentially confuse a predator.

 The European rabbit makes up 85% of the polecat's diet, and its availability is important to the success of breeding female mink.
-Brown rats can be a serious threat to kittens, as they will reside in rabbit burrows during the summer, and attack them in groups.
+Brown rats are known to prey upon young rabbits; they will reside in rabbit burrows during the summer and attack them in groups.

 Although many birds of prey are capable of killing rabbits, few are strong enough to carry them.
 Large species, such as golden and sea eagles, may carry rabbits back to their nests, while small eagles, buzzards, and harriers struggle to do so.
-Hawks and owls typically only carry off very small kits.
-Due to its decline in the Iberian Peninsula, the Iberian lynx and Spanish imperial eagle, specialist predators of the European rabbit, have faced subsequent downturns in population.
+Hawks and owls typically only carry off very small kittens.
+Due to its decline in the Iberian Peninsula, the Iberian lynx and Spanish imperial eagle, specialist predators of the European rabbit, have faced downturns in population.
 Ladder snakes will prey on juveniles.

+In efforts to escape predators, the European rabbit will make use of its tail's white underside while fleeing to send signals to predators and other rabbits through tail flagging, a pursuit-deterrence signal.
+Right before fleeing, the display of a white tail warns a rabbit's relatives of potential danger.
+During escape, the tail display may serve two functions: one, as an honest signal, it indicates to a predator that the rabbit would be costly to catch; two, it may help to confuse the predator.